MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

-\paragraph{Policy transfer instantiation} To reuse the pre-trained controller on new tasks, we \emph{freeze} the decoder parameters \(\theta\) (denoted by the snowflake in Fig. \hyperref[fig5]{5a, bottom}) and replace the encoder with a task policy \(\pi_{\psi}\):
+To reuse a trained motion imitation controller on new tasks, we load the decoder parameters as a frozen low-level controller (\hyperref[fig5]{Fig. 5a, bottom}) that maps motor intentions to actions, and initialize a high-level task policy \(\pi_{\psi}\) that maps task observations to motor intentions:

-where \(o_t\) is any task-specific observation (e.g., vision features, goals, rewards).
-Only \(\psi\) is updated during transfer; \(\theta\) remains fixed.

-In practice, we first load the pre-trained decoder \(p_{\theta}(a_t \mid z_t, s_t^{p})\) and keep its parameters fixed.
-We then construct a task policy \(\pi_{\psi}\) that maps task observations \(o_t\) to latent commands \(z_t\) with the same dimensionality used during pretraining.
-The decoder continues to receive the same proprioceptive input \(s_t^{p}\) as in pretraining (for the same body model).
-Training proceeds by rolling out in simulation: the task policy produces latents, the frozen decoder converts them to actions, rewards are computed for the task, and only \(\psi\) is updated (e.g., via reinforcement learning) while \(\theta\) remains fixed.

-This modular interface makes the latent space \(z_t\) effectively task-agnostic—structured during imitation pretraining by the decoder and then driven by a lightweight task policy for rapid transfer.